Kathmandu-Nagarkot Hike – 3 Days

 The temperature rating of the sleeping bags we provide are about -10 deg C (14 Deg Fahrenheit), our guide can provide liner or extra blanket from the lodge in the mountain if the sleeping bag is not warm enough for you.

 Yes, they have all received a 45-day training from the Hotel Management and Tourism Center in Nepal.
 The guides have also received high altitude first aid training from KEEP (Kathmandu Environmental Education Project).
 Please check our Trekking Guides Profiles and Training Certificates.

-Our guides are 24 hours available for the services during the trek.
-They are trained to use first aid kit and have knowledge to use Oxy meter in order to track your oxygen level just to make sure you are fit enough to continue your high altitude walk.
+Our guides are 24 hours available for the services during the trek and are trained to use first aid kit.

 Guides also carry local sim cards both Nepal Telecom and Ncell in order to update whereabouts and situation of our every client.
-During the time of emergency our guides are alert and keeps updated to head office in Kathmandu that is available 24 /7 to arranging from horse to mules or helicopters in the must needed cases especially when client is seriously sick in the mountain and needed to be hospitalized.
+During the time of emergency our guides are alert and keeps updated to head office in Kathmandu that is available 24 /7 to arranging necessary help in the must needed cases especially when client is seriously sick and needs to be hospitalized.

 Our Company insures all our trekking staff members, including guides, cooks, Sherpa and porters.
 Please browse though Company Information pages to view insurance details.

 You don’t need to submit any immunization documents to enter Nepal however if you have been immunized with diphtheria TB, hepatitis A, hepatitis B, *malaria, typhoid, polio and tetanus then that is a plus point but it’s not mandatory.